 With the help of ENERGY STAR® guidelines, it can be fairly simple to find energy efficient windows suited for the climate in Cape Coral.
 The National Fenestration Ratings Council label, that includes a few different ratings relevant to location and climate, is a good place to start.
 On this label you will find the U-factor rating and Solar Heat Gain Coefficient Ratings.

 The U-factor rating measures how much heat can leave your home through that particular window.
 Since the climate in Cape Coral is very warm, a higher U-factor rating is perfectly acceptable, and ENERGY STAR® recommends a rating of 0.60 or less.
 The Solar Heat Gain Coefficient, or SHGC, rating, measures how much radiant heat can pass through a window, passively heating the home.
 In a warm climate like Florida’s, ENERGY STAR® recommends a rating of 0.28 or less.

 In addition to these ratings, it is helpful to consider the material used to construct your windows.
 A wood frame provides the most insulation, but is also the most expensive option.
 Vinyl or fiberglass window frames are also very energy efficient and more suited to homeowners on a budget.
-The energy efficiency of a window is further improved by double pane glass with inert gas filling and low-e coatings.
+The energy efficiency of a window is further improved by double pane glass windows with inert gas filling and low-e coatings.